bbatsov/metaredux/_posts/2020-05-26-rubocop-defaults-survey-results.md

 ## Single-quoted vs double-quoted string literals

 This is without a doubt the favourite bike-shedding topic of the Ruby community.
-I've wasted countless hours of my life listening on the arguments of both sides, and I still remain convinced that it doesn't really matter much which style you're adopting as long as you apply it consistently.
-For the record - my personal preference has always be double-quoted string literals.
-So much for the theory that RuboCop's defaults are simply my subjective preferences.
+I've wasted countless hours of my life listening to the arguments of both sides, and I still remain convinced that it doesn't really matter much which style you're adopting as long as you apply it consistently.
+For the record - my personal preference has always been double-quoted string literals.[^1]

 The results on this question definitely surprised me: